tldr-pages/tldr/pages/common/docker-node.md

 `docker node ls`

-- List tasks running on one or more nodes, defaults to current node:
+- List tasks running on one or more nodes, defaults to the current node:

 `docker node ps {{node1 node2 node3 ...}}`